twbarber/bing-image-grabber/README.md

 	returned using the search, The URLs are stored in an String array, and are then accessed by the saveImages() method.
 The size of the array is equal to the number of images requested per search term (imageCount parameter in the constructor).

+	TODO:

+		- Make log file for each query in imageDownloader
+			- Contains search term, results grabbed, list of URLs, time to download
+		- Implement Tab completion when choosing directory in imageDownloader
+		- Make "Random" query auto set parameters in Main
+		- Fix input issues in Main